Visualize and Create Reports

-Because of the messy result table is hardly to read, EnrichGT help you convert it into pretty tinytable HTML tables.
+Because of the messy result table is hardly to read, EnrichGT help you convert it into pretty gt table .
 This only supports the re-enriched results.

 You can simple print by input the object name of re-enriched object or fused object to R console, to show the table.
 In IDE like RStudio and Positron, you can view the table in View window.
-You can also integrate to R-based publish systems like rmarkdown, Quarto or litedown.
-Like this: The default setting is optimized for HTML reports.
-For Latex reports, you may refer to the document of tinytable.
+You can also integrate to dynamic document publish systems like rmarkdown and Quarto which support HTML widget.
+Latex output is also supported.

 Description Count PCT Padj geneID